SouthpawGoblin/vsce-gitkeep/README.md

-# vsce-gitkeep
+# Auto Gitkeep

-vsce-gitkeep is a VS Code extension that can automatically add .gitkeep file to empty directories, so that directory hieriarchy can be preserved for git commit.
+Auto Gitkeep is a VS Code extension that can automatically add .gitkeep file to empty directories, so that directory hieriarchy can be preserved for git commit.

 ## Features